yujiri8/didact/README.md

 	* [entr](https://entrproject.org), a command-line tool used by Didact's `monitor.sh` script to automatically update files
 	* `find`, another command-line tool used by `monitor.sh`.
 May be preinstalled, but if not, the package for it is probably called "findutils".

-	Nginx and OpenSMTPD need to be set to start at boot time with your system's service manager (and then started).
+	Nginx and OpenSMTPD need to be set to start at boot time with your system's service manager (and then started (but don't start Nginx until after step 7)).

 4. Copy the example content from `example/` to `content/`.
 (This should be done before the next step because at least a `global.css` is required to be in the `content/` folder.)